Venue: Layer Suite - Layer Suite, Jobserve Community Stadium, United Way, Colchester CO4 5UP. View directions

 Election of the Deputy Chairman of the Joint Committee

-Following the cessation of the former Deputy Chairman’s term of office as a member of Colchester Borough Council, to now elect the Deputy Chairman of the Joint Committee for the remainder of the 2022/2023 Municipal Year.
+To elect the Deputy Chairman of the Joint Committee for the remainder of the 2021/2022 Municipal Year and the ensuing 2022/2023 Municipal Year.

-It was moved by Councillor Carlo Guglielmi, seconded by Councillor Julie Young and:-
+It was moved by Councillor Carlo Guglielmi, seconded by Councillor Nick Turnerand:-

-RESOLVED that Councillor David King be elected Deputy Chairman of the Joint Committee for the remainder of the 2022/2023 Municipal Year.
+RESOLVED that Councillor Paul Dundas be elected Deputy Chairman of the Joint Committee for the remainder of the 2021/2022 Municipal Year and the ensuing 2022/2023 Municipal Year.

 Declarations of Interest